smarkets/smk_python_sdk/README.rst

 Copyright (C) 2011-2013 Smarkets Limited <support@smarkets.com>

-This module is released under the MIT License: http://www.opensource.org/licenses/mit-license.php (or see `LICENSE` file)
+This module is released under the MIT License: http://www.opensource.org/licenses/mit-license.php (or see the LICENSE file)